fredre/ILM/README.markdown

 ---------

 ILM is written in C++ with the QT GUI library.
 I use QT creator for the IDE.
-My development platform is Linux (But it should work on Windows and Mac also)
+My development platform is Linux (But it should work on Windows and Mac)